 Background Information on Tent of Nations

-In 1991, the Israeli authorities declared the farm and surrounding areas “state land.”
+In 1991, the Israeli authorities declared the Nassar farm and surrounding areas “state land.”
 Since then, the Nassar family has been in the Israeli Military Court and, ultimately, the Israeli Supreme Court defending their land from the demolition of farm buildings, water cisterns, and tents and from outright confiscation.
-In 2006, the Israeli Supreme Court ruled that the Nassars could begin the re-registration process of their property required by Israel of landowners in Area C.
+In 2007, the Israeli Supreme Court ruled that the Nassars should be allowed to go through the re-registration process of their property as required by Israel of landowners in Area C. [2] Since then the family have been subjected to continued delays that required that they re-initiate their application for re-registration multiple times.
+Finally, in 2019, they received confirmation that their application to re-register was complete.
+[3]

 ____________________________________